 When you’ve decided to get divorced, the thought of going through a costly and lengthy divorce process may seem overwhelming.
 Many couples are turning to collaborative divorce as a way to get divorced in a cost-effective, lower-stress process.
-In a collaborative divorce, spouses agree to voluntary ground rules and engage in a client-centered, interest-based negotiation model for resolving disputes.
+In this divorce, spouses agree to voluntary ground rules and engage in a client-centered, interest-based negotiation model for resolving disputes.

 Discuss Your Case With a New Bern Collaborative Divorce Attorney

 Choosing to pursue a collaborative divorce typically reduces the stress and tension in a person’s life.
-At Greene Crow & Smith, our divorce attorneys will ensure that the process of separating your assets, debts, and livelihoods is as peaceful as possible, focusing on positive communication methods.
-If you are interested in learning more about collaborative divorce, contact Greene Crow & Smith today to schedule your initial consultation.
+At Greene Wilson Crow & Smith, our divorce attorneys will ensure that the process of separating your assets, debts, and livelihoods is as peaceful as possible, focusing on positive communication methods.
+If you are interested in learning more about collaborative divorce, contact Greene Wilson Crow & Smith today to schedule your initial consultation.